 The Feeling Wheel

-Designed by Gloria Willcox, the feeling wheel is a visual aid that helps people recognize, talk about, and change their feelings.
-In her experience as a psychotherapist, Willcox found that people seemed to find themselves at a loss for words when describing how they feel, usually handicapped in their ability to verbalize their emotions by learned behaviors of what is and not acceptable, when it comes to sharing feelings.
+Designed by psychotherapist Gloria Willcox, the feeling wheel is a visual aid that helps people recognize, talk about, and change their feelings.
+In her professional experience, Willcox found that people seemed to find themselves at a loss for words when describing how they feel, usually handicapped in their ability to verbalize their emotions by learned behaviors of what is and is not acceptable, when it comes to sharing feelings.

 Anatomy